Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: Structure and stabilities

 \section{Structure and stabilities}

 As shown in \autoref{st}, this structure of $\mathrm{VSiGeN_4}$ monolayer is stacked by seven atomic layers of N-Si-N-V-N-Ge-N. This can be regarded as a sandwich structure, and the middle $\mathrm{VN_2}$ layer is sandwiched by SiN and GeN bilayers, which can be considered as a Janus structure.
 The $\mathrm{VSiGeN_4}$ monolayer can be built by replacing the Si/Ge atoms of one of two SiN/GeN bilayers in $\mathrm{VSi_2N_4}$/ $\mathrm{VGe_2N_4}$ monolayer with Ge/N atoms.
 The symmetry of $\mathrm{VSiGeN_4}$ (No.156) is lower than that of $\mathrm{VSi_2N_4}$/ $\mathrm{VGe_2N_4}$ (No.187) due to the lack of the reflection symmetry with respect to the middle $\mathrm{VN_2}$ layer.
-The rhombus primitive cell and the rectangle supercell are plotted in \autoref{st} (a) along with AFM configuration, and the first BZ with high-symmetry points is shown in FIG.1 of electronic supplementary information (ESI).
+The rhombus primitive cell and the rectangle supercell are plotted in \autoref{st} (a) along with AFM configuration, and the first BZ with high-symmetry points is shown in FIG.2 of ESI.
 The optimized lattice constants $a$ of $\mathrm{VSiGeN_4}$ monolayer is 2.959 $\mathrm{{\AA}}$ with FM ordering, which agrees well with previous theoretical value (2.97$\mathrm{{\AA}}$)\cite{a15}.

 Our calculations show that $\mathrm{VSiGeN_4}$ stabilizes into a FM ground state, and the FM state is 125.7 meV lower in energy than its AFM state with rectangle supercell.
-The MAE of $\mathrm{VSiGeN_4}$ is calculated from a energy difference between in-plane magnetization and out-of-plane magnetic anisotropy ($E_{MAE}$ = $E_{(100)}$-$E_{(001)}$).
-The positive/negative MAE means that the easy magnetization axis is perpendicular/parallel to the plane of monolayer.
-The calculated MAE of $\mathrm{VSiGeN_4}$ is only -3 $\mathrm{\mu eV}$/V atom, indicating in-plane easy magnetization.
-The $T_C$ is predicted within the Heisenberg model, which can be expressed as:

-where $S_i$ ($S_j$)/$S_i^z$ is the spin vectors of each V atom/spin component parallel to the $z$ direction, and $J$/$A$ is the nearest neighbor exchange parameter/MAE.
-By comparing energies of AFM and FM ordering, the $J$ with normalized spin vector ($|S|$=1) is 15.71 meV.
-The normalized magnetic moment and auto-correlation as a function of temperature are plotted in FIG.2 of ESI, and the predicted $T_C$ is about 193 K. We find that the $T_C$ of $\mathrm{VSiGeN_4}$ is lower than that (338 K) by using the mean-field approximations\cite{a15}.
+The MAE includes two main terms\cite{re1,re2,re3,re4}: (1) MCA energy ($E_{MCA}$), which is induced by the SOC, and (2) MSA energy ($E_{MSA}$), which is due to the dipole-dipole (D-D) interaction: